 The Minority Small Business and Capital Ownership Development Program—commonly known as the “8(a) Program”—provides participating small businesses with training, technical assistance, and contracting opportunities in the form of set-aside and sole-source awards.
-Under the regulations of the SBA, which administers the program, 8(a) Program eligibility is generally limited to small businesses “unconditionally owned and controlled by one or more socially and economically disadvantaged individuals who are of good character and citizens of and residing in the United States” that demonstrate “potential for success.”
-In FY2018, federal agencies awarded 8(a) firms awarded $29.5 billion in federal contracts, including $9.2 billion in 8(a) set-aside awards and $8.6 billion in 8(a) sole-source awards.
-This is one of the several government contracting programs that provides similar assistance and benefit to other types of small businesses that fit in a particular socio-economic class, including businesses that are women-owned, in a HUBZone (“historically underutilized business zone”), and service-disabled veteran-owned).
-This page provides an overview of the program.
+The SBA administers the 8(a) Program.
+Eligibility for the program is generally limited to small businesses “unconditionally owned and controlled by one or more socially and economically disadvantaged individuals who are of good character and citizens of and residing in the United States” that demonstrate “potential for success.”
+In FY2018, federal agencies awarded 8(a) firms $29.5 billion in federal contracts, including $9.2 billion in 8(a) set-aside awards and $8.6 billion in 8(a) sole-source awards.
+This is one of the several government contracting programs that provides similar assistance and benefit to other types of small businesses that fit in a particular socioeconomic class, including businesses that are women-owned, in a HUBZone (“historically underutilized business zone”), and service-disabled veteran-owned).

 As mentioned above, 8(a) Program eligibility is generally limited to small businesses “unconditionally owned and controlled by one or more socially and economically disadvantaged individuals who are of good character and citizens of and residing in the United States” that demonstrate “potential for success.”
 Members of certain racial and ethnic groups are presumed to be socially disadvantaged, including Black Americans, Hispanic Americans, Native Americans (Alaska Natives, Native Hawaiians, or enrolled members of a Federally or State recognized Indian Tribe) and Asian Pacific Americans, among others.
 Importantly, while small businesses owned by Alaska Native Corporations (ANC), Community Development Corporations, Indian tribes, and Native Hawaiian Organizations are eligible to participate in the 8(a) Program, they do so under somewhat different terms.

-To be economically disadvantaged, an individual must have a net worth of less than $250,000 (excluding ownership in the 8(a) firm and equity in his or her primary residence) at the time of entry into the program.
-This amount increases to $750,000 for continuing eligibility.
+To be economically disadvantaged, an individual must have a net worth of less than $750,000 (excluding ownership in the 8(a) firm and equity in his or her primary residence) at the time of entry into the program and for continuing eligibility.
 In determining whether an applicant has good character, the SBA takes into account any criminal conduct, violations of SBA regulations, or debarment or suspension from federal contracting.
 For a firm to demonstrate potential for success, it generally must have been in business in its primary industry classification for two years immediately prior to applying to the program.

 Furthermore, 8(a) firms must be “at least 51% unconditionally and directly owned” by one or more socially and economically-disadvantaged individuals (unless owned by an ANC, NHO, or Indian tribe).
 Ownership is unconditional when it is not subject to any conditions precedent or subsequent, executory agreements, voting trusts, restrictions on or assignments of voting rights, or other arrangements that could cause the benefits 8(a) firms must be “at least 51% unconditionally and directly owned by one or more socially and economically disadvantaged individuals who are citizens of the United States” unless they are owned by an ANC, CDC, NHO, or Indian tribe.
 Ownership is unconditional when it is not subject to any conditions precedent or subsequent, executory agreements, voting trusts, restrictions on or assignments of voting rights, or other arrangements that could cause the benefits.